The most effective way to strengthen community resilience to bushfire is to direct settlement growth to locations with a lower bushfire risk.

 Any strategic planning proposal should address these policy areas.
 A good bushfire response incorporates appropriate design, policy and bushfire protection measures to reduce and manage risks associated with bushfire.

-More information on planning schemes and relevant planning policy can be found on the Department of Environment, Land, Water and Planning website.
+More information on planning schemes and relevant planning policy can be found on the Department of Transport and Planning (DTP) website.